mstksg/inCode/copy/entries/five-point-haskell-1.md

-Now, if you create a connection using `connectProd`, you can use `runQuery` on it (because it can run any `DbConnection a`)...but if any sub-function of a sub-function calls `clearTestEnv`, it will have to unite with `DbConnection Test`, which is impossible for a prod connection.
+Now, if you create a connection using `connectProd`, you can use `runQuery` on it (because it can run any `DbConnection a`)...but if any sub-function of a sub-function calls `clearTestEnv`, it will have to unify with `DbConnection Test`, which is impossible for a prod connection.

 This is somewhat similar to using "mocking-only" subclasses for dependency